WoodhouseA/union_shop/README.md

     *   Review your items, including any custom text/color details.
     *   Adjust quantities or remove items.
     *   Proceed to checkout (simulated).
+5.  **Authentication:**
+    *   Access the login/signup page via the "Login" button in the navigation bar.
+    *   Toggle between Login and Sign Up forms.
+6.  **Print Shack Info:**
+    *   View detailed information about the Print Shack service via the "About Print Shack" link.

 ### Running Tests